Upper Valley Adaptation Workgroup and Vital Communities present:

 - Participate in presentations, group discussions, and collaborative work sessions.

-- Design and launch a project as a climate leader to make a difference in their own community.
+- Design and launch a project as a climate leader to make a difference in their own communities.

 - Graduate ready to inspire, motivate, and encourage others to take action.